V-Shukla/Sequence/src/Sequence/README.md

 # Completed - Feature16 : Let player choose which card to discard - 1/14/2015
 # Completed - Feature 8 : Message for winner in a frame - 1/15/2015
 # Completed - Feature13 : Accept player names from the GUI windows - 2/24/2015
+# Completed - Feature12 : Create a class to convert Card Numbers to String and Integer for user Experience - 2/25/2015

 Feature 2 : add playerHoldings and refresh window for updates

 Feature 3 : Update the CheckWinning to defect winner for multiple sequence
 	   3a : Check for valid sequences for all cards in hand 3b : Check for 3/4 cards of the same number
-	   3c : Manage multiple decks

 Feature 7 : Test the application - create JUnits

-Feature12 : Convert Cards to String and Integer for user Experience

 Feature17 : check for winner after first distribution Feature19 : cover for winning in initial set up